-6 Future Developments and Results
+6. Future Developments and Results

-As noted above and subject to the various shareholder approvals the Company will be undertaking an aggressive exploration/development programme over its Gold Projects.
+As noted above the Company will be undertaking an aggressive exploration/development programme over its Gold Projects.
 Other than this there are no likely developments of which the Directors are aware of which could be expected to significantly affect the results of the Company's operations in subsequent financial years.